Also Continuous Learning

 ).
 On-line learning networks usually employ special tactics to work around the catastrophic interference

-displayed by traditional neural network
+that occurs in traditional neural network

-Compare "on-line learning" with constant, or continuous learning, which permits the adaptive system to learn from every interaction with the outside world, from the interactions, without switching between response-mode, and training-mode.
+Compare "on-line learning" with constant, or continuous learning, which permits the adaptive system to learn from every interaction with the outside world, directly from the interactions, without switching between response-mode, and training-mode.